 Multiple studies indicate that the inability to afford abortion care places pregnant individuals further into poverty and harms their health as well as the wellbeing of their current and future children.

 Abortion is health care.
 Period.
+Beyond improving affordable access to care, insurance coverage is crucial to normalizing abortion as the basic health care service that it is.
 The National Health Law Program works at every level to protect access to the full range of essential reproductive health services, including abortion, in Medicaid, the Affordable Care Act (ACA) Marketplaces, and private insurance.

 *The National Health Law Program occasionally uses the terms “women” or “woman” as well as other gendered language where the research data or laws cited use those specific terms.
 NHeLP recognizes that people of all genders, gender identities, and expressions require access to abortion and we have tried to otherwise limit our use of gendered language where possible.